allanbunch/node-red-openai-api/README.md

 ## Contribute

-We value community contributions that help us enhance this Node-RED node and expand its capabilities in AIoT applications.
+I value community contributions that help enhance this Node-RED node and expand its capabilities in AIoT applications.
 Whether you're fixing bugs, adding new features, or improving documentation, your help is welcome!

 ### How to Contribute